How to Make Money As A Travel Photographer

 6. Building a brand

-Probably the best and most Important tip I can give you, which combines all of the above.
+Probably the best and most important tip I can give you if you want to make money with travel photography, which combines all of the above.
 Build a brand.
 Building a photography business is more than just taking awesome photographs.
 You need to get your name and work out there.
 People have to know you, see your photography and read about you.

 The only way to do that is building your own brand.
 A website, blog, community,… Doesn’t matter but it has to put your name out there.
 It takes a lot of work but only then will you be able to build a photography business and brand that will last.